InfoMatePL/InfoTracker/docs/overview.md

 - Agentic workflow to iterate toward correctness using gold lineage files
 - `pip install infotracker`

+#### Feature highlights
+- Extract lineage from T-SQL (MS SQL first)
+- Impact analysis: upstream and downstream
+- Breaking change detection with severity classification
+- Adapters: pluggable; MSSQL included
+- Deterministic outputs and JSON/logs for CI

 #### Scope
 - Input: SQL files (T-SQL initially), optional catalog metadata
 - Output: OpenLineage JSON per object, CLI reports for impact/diff
 - Non-goals (initial): runtime execution, query performance optimization

 ### Objectives (detailed)
-- Produce deterministic OpenLineage column-level lineage for provided SQL corpus
+- Produce deterministic OpenLineage column-level lineage for provided SQL corpus.
+(Deterministic means the output is always the same for the same input.)
-- Provide actionable impact analysis (upstream/downstream paths) for any `db.schema.object.column`
+- Provide actionable impact analysis (upstream and downstream paths) for any `db.schema.object.column`.
+(Upstream: sources that feed into it; Downstream: what depends on it.)
-- Detect and report breaking changes between branches with severity classification
+- Detect and report breaking changes between branches with severity classification.
+(Breaking changes are edits that could cause errors downstream.)
-- Design for adapter extensibility; MS SQL first, clean boundaries to add more engines
+- Design for adapter extensibility; MS SQL first, clean boundaries to add more engines.
+(Adapters handle different SQL types, like MS SQL.)

+To achieve this:
+1. Parse SQL files into a structure (AST).
+2. Build graphs to show dependencies.
+3. Resolve schemas and extract lineage.
+4. Compare versions for changes.

 ### Deliverables
 - Python package `infotracker` installable via pip